- LDL-C vs. Lp(a)

 Reducing Lp(a) risk by attacking LDL-P – still a sound strategy in light of Fourier?

-According to Tom Dayspring’s old work and the previous thinking was that Lp(a) wasn’t thought to be a risk factor when LDL-C was normalized.
+According to lipid expert Tom Dayspring’s older work, which reflected the previous thinking on Lp(a), Lp(a) wasn’t thought to be a risk factor when LDL-C was normalized.

 To quote a section of Tom’s old Lp(a) paper, which actually quotes another doctor named Dr. Greg Brown:

 In an analysis by Maher et al. of the Lp(a) data in the FATS trial, lowering LDL levels in those with high LDL and high Lp(a) levels dramatically reduced risk.
 Without treatment, these patients had a 42% risk of a major clinical event, including MI, the need for revascularization, or CV death over the 2.5 year study.
 When LDL levels were lowered aggressively, even though the Lp(a) levels remained high, the risk of this group was reduced to less than 10%, for a roughly 75% reduction in the risk of a major cardiovascular event.
 While Lp(a) (and probably risk) may be modestly lowered with niacin therapy, and with estrogens in women, aggressive lowering of LDL levels appears to be the most reliable way to treat patients at high risk due to elevated Lp(a).